code4innerpeace/terraform/SplunkGuardDutyApp/README.md

 ### Overview ###

-This terraform code builds 'cloudwatch' rule whose target is 'lambda' which in turn sends GuardDuty events to Splunk.
+This terraform code builds the AWS infrastructure required for SplunkGuardDutyApp.

-The lambda code(SplunkGuardDutyApp.zip) which sends events to Splunk is downloaded from Splunk 'GuardDuty' app "https://splunkbase.splunk.com/app/3790/".
+The lambda code(SplunkGuardDutyApp.zip) which sends events to Splunk is downloaded from Splunk 'GuardDuty' app[SplunkGuardDutyApp](https://splunkbase.splunk.com/app/3790/).

 #### Terraform Variables ####

 SPLUNK_HEC_URL :- URL where events are sent to Splunk.

 SPLUNK_HEC_TOKEN :- Splunk HEC Token which can fetched from Splunk console.

 ```